oneapi-src/oneAPI-tab/organization/README.rst

 The oneAPI Community Forum Working Groups (WGs) exist to facilitate modifications to the oneAPI specification.

 Working Groups will be formed in early 2023.
+These can be proposed by members of the oneAPI Community Forum SIGs.